mlange-42/chrono-photo/docs/tutorial_prepare.md

 [VLC media player](https://www.videolan.org/vlc/index.html) offers very basic video to image conversion via the user interface, and some more control via the command line.
-If even more control is required, it is recommended to use Blender (see [With Blender](#with-blender)) or a dedicated video editing software of your choice.
+If even more control is required, it is recommended to use Blender or a dedicated video editing software of your choice (e.g. Shortcut).

 Download VLC media player from [here](https://www.videolan.org/vlc/index.html).
 Follow the installation instructions.